 use-it map & škuc info point

 Two locally grown ingredients of a cultural pot you must take a bite at.
 First is USE-IT map made by the locals for exploring the unconvencional spots of Ljubljana.

 Info point and Gallery ŠKUC will introduce you to the core of what Ljubljana has to offer as a community building opportunities in fields of informal education and volunteering at cultural and sports events, as a network of youth organisations and events in Ljubljana.

 Call The Cab OR Hello Mr. TAXI driver

 Sometimes zig-zagging through Ljubljana is fun, but sometimes you just need a kind old Mr. Taxi driver to deliver you back to the dorms safe and sound.
-Call for FREE 080 11 17 or 080 12 33 or +386 31 49 22 99 for Laguna Taxi service and if you are in a mood for a discount CLICK HERE.
-Free Taxi Laguna App for easier order: iOS or Android.
+BEST option is to download a MEtro taxi app HERE

 WHY 9 p.m. is a partybreaking hour?